-In both cases, comas and vegetative states, around the clock care is required.
-The medical care expenses for these catastrophic injuries is enormous.
+In both cases, comas and vegetative states, around-the-clock care is required.
+The medical care expenses for these catastrophic injuries are enormous.
 The Ohio catastrophic lawyers at Crandall & Pera Law will investigate the cause of the accident that caused the person’s coma and hold the wrongdoers accountable.

 A person in a coma is alive but essentially is in a prolonged state of sleep and unaware of their surroundings.
 Comas are horrendous experiences not just for the victim but for family members too.
 Family and friends constantly worry whether their loved one will regain consciousness and what the victim’s quality of life will be upon awakening.

 A person in a vegetative state has some low-brain functions such as being able to breathe on their own and sleep.
 They may also be able to open their eyes and make sounds.
 They are not able to communicate or follow instructions.
 People in a coma must remain in a hospital.
 Victims in a vegetative state may be able to live in a facility or even at home.

 Medical Causes Of Severe Brain Injury

 Before a legal case commences, your attorney must prove what caused the coma.
 There are many reasons people can enter into a coma.
 Comas develop when there is an injury to the brain.
 Undue pressure, bleeding, loss of oxygen and toxin buildup can cause brain injuries.
 More than a half of all comas are caused by head trauma or some irregularity in the way the brain’s circulatory system functions.

 Common medical reasons for comas include: